dashapopova/Data-Analysis-Python-II/HWs/FinalProjectGuidelines.md

 for 6 points -- a handout on one of the topics we haven't covered in class, e.g., BERT, clustering, machine learning, regression, interactive plots

-for additional 2 points -- a corresponding homework
+for additional 2 points -- a corresponding homework with a solution